Chris Gollon: Work

-In 2001, a special exhibition of his work was held at the River and Rowing Museum in Henley-on-Thames, because until 2005 Gollon had a connection with the river; having a studio on Platts Eyot, a private island on the River Thames near Hampton Court west of London.
+In 2001, a special exhibition of his work was held at the River & Rowing Museum in Henley-on-Thames, because until 2005 Gollon had a connection with the river, having a studio on Platts Eyot, a private island on the River Thames near Hampton Court west of London.
 The museum, aided by the Victoria and Albert Museum, acquired a work by Gollon entitled Big Fish Eat Little Fish, a centrepiece of the exhibition.

 His painting of the fourth Station of the Cross (Jesus meets his Mother) was shown in the exhibition Presence: Images of Christ for the Third Millennium in St Paul's Cathedral in 2004, along with works by Bill Viola, Tracey Emin, Maggi Hambling and Craigie Aitchison.
 In the same year, he began painting images of Albert Einstein, before the 50th anniversary of Einstein's death in 2005 and before the centenary in 2005 of the General Theory of Relativity.
-Partially inspired by a lyric in Bob Dylan's ballad "Desolation Row", Chris Gollon painted "Einstein & The Jealous Monk".
+Partially inspired by a lyric in Bob Dylan's ballad "Desolation Row", Chris Gollon painted Einstein & The Jealous Monk.
 This painting was subsequently purchased by the Huddersfield Art Gallery in West Yorkshire, where it hangs in the museum's permanent collection alongside Sir Jacob Epstein's bust of Einstein, and works by Francis Bacon, Walter Sickert, Henry Moore and L.S.
 Lowry.

-In 2007, Chris Gollon was commissioned to paint the Henley Regatta by Paul Mainds, Chief Executive of the River and Rowing Museum.
+In 2007, Chris Gollon was commissioned to paint the Henley Regatta by Paul Mainds, Chief Executive of the River & Rowing Museum.
 The museum's collection holds Raoul Dufy's painting 'Regatta at Henley'.
 Since the Henley Royal Regatta has no silver or bronze medals, only win or lose, Gollon decided to focus with great empathy on the losing crew.
 The final work entitled "Gollon at Henley" was unveiled in 2008, and is now displayed along with works by Dufy, John Piper, and Julian Trevelyan in the museum's permanent collection.

-A chance meeting in 2005 between Chris Gollon and filmmakers JABOD led to the creation of a neologism, and a new cinematic art work: "Kaleidomorphism One".
-Fifteen years of Gollon's paintings and imagery, together with music that he has selected (including Calexico and Paolo Conte), combine with JABOD's design, rhythm and effects to create a film installation of 20 minutes length.
-Kaleidomorphism One was premiered at the East End Film Festival in 2008.
+A chance meeting in 2005 between Chris Gollon and filmmakers JABOD led to the creation of a neologism, and a new cinematic artwork: "Kaleidomorphism One".
+Fifteen years of Gollon's paintings and imagery, together with music that he has selected (including Calexico and Paolo Conte), combine with JABOD's design, rhythm, and effects to create a film installation of 20 minutes length.
+Kaleidomorphism One premiered at the East End Film Festival in 2008.